awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/2_configure_env.md

 4. You will analyze a workload's configuration and resource utilization to identify Amazon EC2 instances that might be **overprovisioned or underprovisioned**.
 You will make changes based on AWS Compute Optimizer's recommendations for right-sizing Amazon EC2 instances.

 ### 2.1.
-Get the CloudFormation Template and deploy it.
+Get the CloudFormation Template and Deploy it.

 You can get the first CloudFormation template used in this lab [here.](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Code/SustainabilityDemo.yaml "Section2 CFTemplate")